 Hack – A carriage for public hire and an abbreviation of Hackney or Hackney-Coach.

-Hackney-Cab – Thought to have originated from the village of Hackney.
-It was a carriage for public hire.
+Hackney-Coach – Thought to have originated from the village of Hackney.
+It was a carriage for public hire and acquired at a stand.
+Fares were regulated, and there were two classes: one for day and one for night.
+Coachman could also not refuse to carry passengers for distances less than ten miles not matter the weather.
 Hackney was formerly applied to a horse let out for hire, “but the first coaches that ran for the conveyance of casual passengers started from Hackney, carrying their fares to London.
-From this circumstance undoubtedly they came to be called ‘Hackney-Coaches.'”
 To learn more about Hackney Coaches, click here.
-The Hackney-Cab was introduced in Paris, under the name of Fiacre.
+The Hackney-Coach was introduced in Paris, under the name of Fiacre.

 Hansom or Hansom Cab – See Cab.